 Previously controlled bacterial infections can re-emerge due to antibiotic resistance or vaccine escape.
 Species of pathogenic bacteria comprise a huge amount of genotypic and phenotypic diversity.
 Our lab is interested in the diversity, evolution and epidemiology of bacterial pathogens and in the links between the genotypic and phenotypic (ecology, colonization, transmission, virulence, antibiotic resistance, immune response) diversity of the strains within particular species.
 We focus on three pathogens of high public health importance: Klebsiella pneumoniae, which causes various types of infections including urinary tract, respiratory and blood infections; Bordetella pertussis, the agent of whooping cough; and Corynebacterium diphtheriae, the agent of diphtheria.
-We use genomics, proteomics, bioinformatics and immunological approaches as well as in-vivo and in-vitro models of infection.
-We also develop databases of bacterial genotypes and strain nomenclatures that facilitate global collaborative surveillance of bacterial pathogens.
+We combine epidemiological surveillance, microbiology, genomics, proteomics, bioinformatics and immunological approaches as well as in-vivo and in-vitro models of infection.
+We also develop and maintain genomic libraries of bacterial genotypes and strain nomenclatures that facilitate global collaborative surveillance and population biology of bacterial pathogens.

 Bordetella and whooping cough: Population Biology and Vaccination

-Our research on Bordetella covers the population biology and epidemiology of various Bordetella species, including B. pertussis, the major agent of whooping cough; vaccine improvements; and the impact of vaccination on population evolution.
-Current […]
+Our research on Bordetella ranges from the population biology and epidemiology of various Bordetella species, including Bordetella pertussis (the major agent of whooping cough), to studies of host-pathogen relationships and immunity.
+Current research lines […]

-Our project on Corynebacterium diphtheriae and related bacterial pathogenic species aims at defining the diversity, evolution and epidemiology of the agents of diphtheria.
-We use genomics, transcriptomics and proteomics to define the population dynamics […]
+Our research on Corynebacterium diphtheriae and related bacterial pathogenic species, including Corynebacterium ulcerans, aims at defining the diversity, evolution and epidemiology of the agents of diphtheria and related infections.
+We study human and animal clinical […]